solegalli/trainindatablog/_posts/2023-03-20-oversampling-techniques-for-imbalanced-data.md

 Below is our oversampled data set.

-[Picture of oversampled data set]
+!toy dataset with two re-balanced classes]({{ site.baseurl }}/assets/images/posts/imbalanced/sample_ros.png)

 Although there are more instances of the minority class after random oversampling, they may not appear more prominent when displayed because of the overlapping.
 However, you can see darker orange tones now for the minority class, which correspond to the duplicated instances.

-We can now use the resampled dataset, X_res to train our machine learning classifiers.
+We can now use the resampled dataset, `X_res` to train our machine learning classifiers.
 It is important to remember that while we train the models on the balanced dataset, we should test their performance on a test set with the original class distribution.